LXJS/training-webrtc/WORKSHOP.md

 1. Google Chrome or Firefox.
 1. Code editor.
 1. Webcam.
-1. git, in order to get the source code.
+1. Git, in order to get the source code.
 1. The [source code](https://github.com/LXJS/training-webrtc).
 1. Node.js with socket.io and node-static.
 (Node.js hosting would also be an advantage -- see below for some options.)